bverussa/csis3475/spec.md

 * Every table will have an "internal ID" to control the lines.
 This will be a column with a pre-defined name (SYSID), which cannot be used by the user
 * In the login, the user must select the database to connect
 * When implement delete, think about the SYSID logic

+### Ideas / Next steps

+* Create column sizes as 3rd line of the file
+* When the program opens for the first time, give the option to choose the folder to create the databases.
+Store this path in a file and create the basic structure before show the login screen (create database master, user admin).
+This option will appear only if the path is not chosen.
+Otherwise there will be an option in the menu to change the path.